-When we receive submissions, PJP editors sort them based on priority.
-The pieces that are published the quickest are those that coincide with issues and topics that are relevant to people now (e.g. the spread of the Delta variant or a new criminal justice law).
+PJP editors sort submissions based on priority.
+The pieces that are published the quickest are those that coincide with issues and topics that are relevant to people now (e.g. the spread of the omicron variant or a new criminal justice law).
 Or they might speak to a national holiday or an awareness month that is coming up.
 Then we look at stories about topics that PJP is specifically interested in (see PJP TOPICS in the Writing Prompts section) and stories with a powerful narrative.
-Stories with no time element that could be published months from now go out last.
+Stories with no time element are last.

 I’M INTERESTED IN JOURNALISM BUT DON’T KNOW WHERE TO START.

 Request a free copy of our PJP journalism primer.
 You can learn how to describe a scene, get the most out of an interview and compose an op-ed opinion essay.
-We also offer a monthly training newsletter called The P.I.T.
-We also offer a correspondence journalism course through PJP J-school.
-Enrollment is invite-only based on your body of published work for PJP, so the best way to qualify is to write for us.
+We are developing more training handouts as we expand our work.
 (Note: We cover postage for any material we send out.
 DO NOT SEND US SELF-ADDRESSED STAMPED ENVELOPES.
 WE CANNOT PROCESS THEM.)

 WHO READS YOUR STORIES?

-We think your news, information, and perspectives should be part of the public conversation about criminal justice, so we try to reach any reader who cares about social justice but has never been touched by incarceration themselves.
-We are active on social media, and we share stories with publications inside and outside the wall.
+We think your news, information, and perspectives should be part of the public conversation about criminal justice, so we try to reach any reader who cares about social justice.

 HOW CAN I READ PJP STORIES FROM THE INSIDE?